 While you wait for your approval, it’s important to keep detailed records of everything that happens.
 This means any records and receipts of your doctor’s office visits, medication, physical rehabilitation, vocational rehabilitation (if any), and out-of-pocket expenses.
 Keep track of how the injury has affected your life and your ability to work.
 The more detail you can keep regarding your injury, the better off you’ll be if you have to back it up later.

-Any time you’re in a work related accident it’s helpful to seek advice and counsel from a workers’ comp attorney.
+Any time you’re in a work-related accident in Winston-Salem, it’s helpful to seek advice and counsel from a workers’ comp attorney.
 Your case might go over without a hitch, which is great!
-But many people face denial the first time, and need legal advice and help to challenge that denial and get covered for their work-related injuries.
+But many people face denial the first time, and need the advice and help of a workers’ compensation lawyer in Winston-Salem to challenge that denial and get covered for their work-related injuries.